Undergraduate Courses

 SIE 414: Law for Engineers and Scientists

 Topics covered in this course include patents, trade secrets, trademarks, copyrights, product liability contracts, business entities, employment relations and other legal matters important to engineers and scientists.
-May be convened with SIE 514.

 SIE 415: Technical Sales and Marketing

 Principles of the engineering sales process in technology-oriented enterprises; selling strategy, needs analysis, proposals, technical communications, electronic media, time management and ethics; practical application of concepts through study of real-world examples.
-May be convened with SIE 515.

-SIE 422: Engineering Decision-Making Under Uncertainty
+SIE 422: Engineering Decision Making Under Uncertainty

 SIE 430: Engineering Statistics

 Statistical methodology of estimation, testing hypotheses, goodness-of-fit, nonparametric methods and decision theory as it relates to engineering practice.
 Significant emphasis on the underlying statistical modeling and assumptions.
-May be convened with SIE 530.

 SIE 432: Sports Analytics

 This course provides fundamental analytical skills necessary to analyze data and make decisions using sports examples.
 These skills include critical thinking, statistical analysis, computer programming, and data visualization which are generally applicable to other areas of engineering and business.
-May be convened with SIE 532.

 SIE 433: Fundamentals of Data Science for Engineers